Amino acid: Animal feed

 Amino acids are sometimes added to animal feed because some of the components of these feeds, such as soybeans, have low levels of some of the essential amino acids, especially of lysine, methionine, threonine, and tryptophan.
 Likewise amino acids are used to chelate metal cations in order to improve the absorption of minerals from feed supplements.

 Food

 The food industry is a major consumer of amino acids, especially glutamic acid, which is used as a flavor enhancer, and aspartame (aspartylphenylalanine 1-methyl ester), which is used as an artificial sweetener.
 Amino acids are sometimes added to food by manufacturers to alleviate symptoms of mineral deficiencies, such as anemia, by improving mineral absorption and reducing negative side effects from inorganic mineral supplementation.

-Pharmaceuticals and cosmetics

-Similarly, some amino acids derivatives are used in pharmaceutical industry.
-They include 5-HTP (5-hydroxytryptophan) used for experimental treatment of depression, L-DOPA (L-dihydroxyphenylalanine) for Parkinson's treatment, and eflornithine drug that inhibits ornithine decarboxylase and used in the treatment of sleeping sickness.
+Chemical building blocks

+Amino acids are low-cost feedstocks used in chiral pool synthesis as enantiomerically pure building blocks.

 Amino acids are used in the synthesis of some cosmetics.

-Expanded genetic code

-Since 2001, 40 non-natural amino acids have been added into protein by creating a unique codon (recoding) and a corresponding transfer-RNA:aminoacyl – tRNA-synthetase pair to encode it with diverse physicochemical and biological properties in order to be used as a tool to exploring protein structure and function or to create novel or enhanced proteins.

-Nullomers

-Nullomers are codons that in theory code for an amino acid, however, in nature there is a selective bias against using this codon in favor of another, for example bacteria prefer to use CGA instead of AGA to code for arginine.
-This creates some sequences that do not appear in the genome.
-This characteristic can be taken advantage of and used to create new selective cancer-fighting drugs and to prevent cross-contamination of DNA samples from crime-scene investigations.

-Chemical building blocks

-Amino acids are important as low-cost feedstocks.
-These compounds are used in chiral pool synthesis as enantiomerically pure building blocks.

-Amino acids have been investigated as precursors chiral catalysts, such as for asymmetric hydrogenation reactions, although no commercial applications exist.